-Consulting services estimated at approximately US\$14.8 million will include technical assistance (training) services for institutional strengthening and hazard risk analysis, design and supervision of civil works for rehabilitation of school infrastructure, shelters and community centres, coastal defense, river defense and road repair and slope stabilization, salaries for contracted PSIPMU staff, and technical and financial audits.
+Consulting services estimated at approximately US\$14.8 million and US\$1.08 million for additional financing and will include technical assistance (training) services for institutional strengthening and hazard risk analysis, feasibility studies, design and supervision of civil works for rehabilitation of school infrastructure, shelters and community centres, coastal defence, river defence and road repair and slope stabilization, salaries for contracted PSIPMU staff, and technical and financial audits.
 Selection methods for consultant contracts are laid out in the Agreements.

-The work of consultants will be monitored and certified for payment at agreed intervals by CPD.
+The work of consultants will be monitored and certified for payment at agreed intervals by PSIPMU.
 The Procurement Specialist will monitor and check for completion of certified assignments.